chm423/LISP_Interpreter/README.md

 - large lists will overflow buffer in `sexpToString()` (limit 256 chars)
 - dotted pairs not read in properly (not required in assignment), '.' read as symbol
 - sometimes, when evaluating true functions (e.g. nil?) the printed output will be blank instead of "t"
+- `and`, `or` assume the user only inputs 2 S-Expressions following the declaration, meaning any additional inputs won't be considered
+- nested eval functions don't apply, the inner eval doesn't get called